 Complaints must describe, in detail, specific concerns about conduct, competence, &/or health ailment (impairing practice) of a Registrant.
 If a Registrant works for a provincial/state or federal employer, who have legislated protection against processing liability practice suits, the College will proceed to process any practice complaints received against those Registrants.
-The College Complaints and Discipline process is not litigation but an intensive internal peer adjudicated review to ensure Registrants practice within their scope of practice and cause no harm to the Public through negligence and/or practice misconduct.
+The College Complaints & Discipline process is not litigation but an intensive internal peer adjudicated review to ensure Registrants practice within their scope of practice and cause no harm to the Public through negligence &/or practice misconduct.

 Once a complaint is received, the Complainant & the Registrant named in the complaint, must sign legal waivers protecting the confidentiality of the Complaints Proceedings & that, at no time, will any information gained or shared during the CVRP complaints process be released or used in a future litigation procedure.

 If a Registrant is found to have committed a practice misconduct, then complaints results are submitted to the Discipline committee for action.
 All disciplinary complaints are published on the Public registry for public review.